-Help us reduce food waste in Detroit.
+Help us eliminate food waste in Michigan.

 We’re Make Food Not Waste–a community of people who know that food is better eaten than wasted.
 It’s better for your budget, better for our community, and better for our planet.